Siddharth-715/deeplogic_assignment/README.md

 ```bash
 pip install -r requirements.txt
 ```
+> [!WARNING]
+> Keep your secrets key secure & safe.
+DO NOT share them publically.
 Now create a **.env** file in the same directory and intialize secret keys as follows:
 ```python
 GROQ_API_KEY = "<YOUR_GROQ_API_KEY>"